 Driver size, typically measured in millimeters, indicates the diameter of the speaker element that produces sound within each ear cup.
 Larger drivers like fifty-millimeter units generally produce fuller bass response and wider soundstage compared to forty-millimeter alternatives, though driver quality matters more than size alone.
 A well-tuned forty-millimeter driver from a reputable audio manufacturer often outperforms a poorly tuned fifty-millimeter driver from a brand prioritizing specifications over acoustic engineering.

 Frequency response describes the range of audio frequencies a headset reproduces.
 Human hearing spans roughly twenty Hz to twenty thousand Hz, and most gaming headsets cover this range adequately.
 More important than the numeric range is how evenly the headset reproduces across that spectrum.
 Headsets that artificially boost bass frequencies may sound impressive initially but muddy critical mid-range frequencies where footsteps, voice communications, and environmental audio cues reside.
-A balanced frequency response that allows you to hear all game audio elements clearly provides greater gaming advantage than exaggerated bass that overwhelms nuanced sound information.
+A balanced frequency response that allows you to hear all game audio elements clearly provides greater gaming advantage than exaggerated bass that overwhelms detailed sound information.

 Open-back versus closed-back headset designs create fundamentally different listening experiences.
 Closed-back headsets seal your ears from external sound, providing noise isolation that immerses you in game audio and prevents your audio from disturbing others nearby.
 Open-back designs allow air and sound to pass through the ear cups, creating a more natural spacious soundstage at the cost of zero noise isolation and substantial sound leakage.
-Open-back headsets typically provide superior audio positioning for competitive gaming but only work in quiet private environments where external noise and sound leakage are not concerns.
+Open-back headsets typically provide superior audio positioning for competitive gaming but only work in quiet private environments where external noise and sound leakage aren’t concerns.

 Microphone Quality Considerations

 Built-in microphones on gaming headsets range from barely acceptable to genuinely good, with price correlating loosely but not perfectly with voice quality.
 For team communication in multiplayer games, microphone clarity matters for delivering understandable callouts that help your team respond effectively.
-A microphone that captures your voice clearly while rejecting background noise including keyboard clicks, fan sounds, and ambient room noise provides practical communication quality that cheap microphones with poor noise rejection cannot match.
+A microphone that captures your voice clearly while rejecting background noise including keyboard clicks, fan sounds, and ambient room noise provides practical communication quality that cheap microphones with poor noise rejection can’t match.

 Boom microphones that extend from the ear cup toward your mouth consistently provide better voice capture than inline microphones positioned on cables or hidden within ear cups.
 The closer positioning reduces the microphone pickup of room reflections and background noise while capturing your voice at higher relative volume.
 Detachable boom microphones add versatility by allowing you to remove the microphone when using the headset for music listening or single-player gaming where voice communication is unnecessary, transforming a gaming headset into a cleaner-looking general purpose headphone.